Murder of Charlise Mutten

-Charlise Mutten, a nine-year-old Australian girl, allegedly disappeared from the Wildenstein Estate wedding venue at Mount Wilson in the Blue Mountains area of New South Wales, Australia on 13 January 2022.
-Mutten, who lived with her grandmother in Coolangatta, Queensland was visiting her mother, Kallista Mutten, and her mother's fiancé, Justin Stein, at the property, which is owned by Stein's family.
+Charlise Mutten was a nine-year-old Australian girl who disappeared from the Wildenstein Estate wedding venue at Mount Wilson in the Blue Mountains area of New South Wales, Australia on 13 January 2022 and was subsequently found murdered when her body was retrieved at a location approximately one hour's drive from where she is believed to have died.

+Mutten went to the Blue Mountains for a summer holiday in December 2021 to stay with her mother, Kallista Mutten, and her mother's fiance, Justin Stein, over the Christmas period.
+Previously, she had lived with her grandmother in Coolangatta, Queensland since the age of five.
+During this period, her mother served a prison sentence for killing a passenger in a traffic collision while driving under the influence of methamphetamines.
+Kallista Mutten met her partner, Justin Stein, while in prison and later became engaged to him.
+After Justin was released from prison, he and Kallista invited Charlise to visit them at his parents' home and business venue, the Wildenstein Estate.

 The child's body was discovered on 18 January, about 65 km from Mount Wilson.
-Stein has been charged with her murder.
+Stein was subsequently found guilty of her murder and sentenced to life imprisonment without the possibility of parole.

 Family background

 Charlise Mutten had lived with her maternal grandmother at Coolangatta since she was five years old.
 Her parents had split up soon after she was born and she did not have ongoing contact with her father.
 Her mother Kallista had been jailed for three years after being convicted of dangerous driving occasioning death and driving with an illicit substance in her system.
 Her mother's fiancé, Justin Stein, was released on parole in November 2020 from a six-and-a-half year sentence for drug possession in 2016.
 His family owns the Wildenstein Estate.
 The couple corresponded for the last two years of Kallista's prison sentence, and were engaged soon after her release.
 They had been engaged for 13 months at the time of Charlise's disappearance.